This guide is constantly updated.

 and welfare of all persons participating in research projects, whether funded or non-funded.

-Human subjects means a living individual about whom an investigator (whether professional
+Human subjects means a living individual about whom an investigator (whether a professional

-or student) conducting research obtains (1) data through intervention or interaction
+in the field or a student) conducting research obtains (1) data through intervention

-with the individual or (2) identifiable private information.
-Research means a systematic
+or interaction with the individual or (2) identifiable private information.
+Research

-investigation, including research development, testing, and evaluation, designed to
+means a systematic investigation, including research development, testing, and evaluation,

-Student who fail to comply with University policy may jeopardize awarding of the degree
+Students who fail to comply with University policy may jeopardize the awarding of

 The appropriate IRB or IACUC approval form must accompany an approved Thesis/Dissertation